apace7/local_volume_database/README.md

 ### DESCRIPTION:

-Database of Local Volume dwarf galaxies and  star clusters.
-The database is complete for dwarf galaxies within ~3 Mpc.
+The LVDB is a database of dwarf galaxies and star clusters in the Local Volume.
+The database is complete for dwarf galaxies within ~5 Mpc.
 The planned limiting distance is ~10+ Mpc (i.e. resolved stars with HST or JWST).
 The star cluster collections are currently limited to old star clusters/globular clusters in the Milky Way halo and globular clusters/star clusters hosted by low mas dwarf galaxies.